marcus-crane/utf9k/content/blog/2026-01-04-managemyhealth-data-breach-recap.md

 The breach is also alleged to have happened on December 29th, although no timestamp or time is mentioned but we can probably safely assume this took place sometime on December 30th from New Zealand's point of view.

 Lastly, the ransom amount requested is $60,000.
-This is assumed to be USD but is not explicitly stated.
+This is presumably in USD but is not explicitly stated.

 There is also no indication on how the ransom price is calculated.
-Presumably one factor is that it's better to request an amount that can be rationalised as "cheap" than it is to request a large amount that will never be paid.
+One factor is likely that it's better to request an amount that can be rationalised as "cheap" than it is to request a large amount that will never be paid.

 As a point of comparison, UK-based [CT Dent](https://ct-dent.co.uk/) was breached by Kazu in early December with a ransom of $100,000 requested in exchange for 1,058,262 files totalling 7TB of data.